This easy strawberry puree adds fresh berry flavor to any dessert.

 What is strawberry puree?

-It’s very similar to strawberry compote or strawberry coulis, but the texture is smoother.
+It’s close to a strawberry compote or strawberry coulis, but the texture is much smoother.

-You can use this homemade strawberry puree in buttercream, cheesecake batter, or sponge cakes, as a filling for layer cakes, or as a topping for cupcakes, cookies, cheesecakes, smoothies, and milkshakes.
+Use this puree in frosting, cheesecake batter, layer cake fillings, or as a topping for cupcakes, cookies, smoothies, or milkshakes.

 Why you'll love this recipe